BrakePower | Automotive Motorsport Brake Calculator

 • Try to find components that result in (nearly) identical M/C bores front to rear, such as: effective rotor radius, total caliper piston area, friction of brake pads, or even: changes in static weight distribution, CG-height and rolling radius of tires.

 • If the calculated rear M/C bore is larger than the front M/C bore, and you don't want to adjust (any further) with different components, use an adjustable proportioning valve to reduce pressure in the rear circuit.
-Remember, the rear (slave) M/C piston is simply replicating the pressure behind the front (master) M/C piston, and the larger calculated bore size for the rear MC is simply indicating that the rear brakes are too powerfull and will lock up way before the front brakes will, if no further action is taken.
+Remember, the rear (slave) M/C piston is simply replicating the pressure behind the front (master) M/C piston, and the larger calculated bore size for the rear MC is simply indicating that the rear brakes are too powerfull and will lock up before the front brakes will, if no further action is taken.

 -------xxxxxxx-------xxxxxxx-------